Explore our expert-made templates & start with the right one for you.

 Data ingestion is a key component of big data architectures.
-While storing all your data on unstructured object storage such as Amazon S3 might seem simple enough, there are many potential pitfalls you’ll want to avoid.
+While storing all your data on unstructured object storage such as Amazon S3 might seem simple enough, there are many potential pitfalls you’ll want to avoid if you want to prevent your data lake from becoming a data swamp.
 The way your data is ingested can dramatically impact the performance and usefulness of your data lake.

 Having trouble keeping up with data lake best practices?
 We can automate that for you.
 Check out our data lake ingestion solution today, or schedule a demo to see Upsolver in action.
 To learn more about data pipelines and see interactive examples, check out our data pipeline examples.

-In this article we’ll look at 7 best practices for big data ingestion – from strategic principles down to the more tactical (and technical) issues that you should be aware of when building your ingest pipelines.
+In this article we’ll look at 7 best practices for ingesting data into your lake – from strategic principles down to the more tactical (and technical) issues that you should be aware of when building your ingest pipelines.

 While data lakes are typically predicated on the notion of “store now, analyze later,” taking this approach too literally will not end well.
 Dumping all of your data into the lake without having at least a general idea of what you’d like to do with the data later on (and what that will entail) could result in your data lake becoming a “data swamp” – a murky bog of unfamiliar, uncategorized datasets which no one really knows how to make useful.